 Stop paying for space you don’t need

 How much space does a person need to live safely and happily?
-This is a tricky question, and while there’s no jibe at the size of the British homes – which are among the smallest in Europe – it’s fair to say that most people need less space that they use.
+This is a tricky question, and while there’s no jibe at the size of the British homes – which are among the smallest in Europe – it’s fair to say that most people need less space than they use.

 In other words, downsizing is a profitable option to regain control of your finances.
 Indeed, you’ll notice an immediate drop in maintenance and energy costs, without mentioning you’ll find it easier to keep a small home tidy and clutter-free.